 You do not need to complete any prerequisites to use the information on this page.

-This page provides information on Canada Research Chair (CRC) opportunities at the University of Toronto (U of T); describes the administration and management of CRCs at U of T; and outlines University initiatives to increase the representation of members of the four designated groups (women, Indigenous peoples, persons with disabilities, and members of visible minorities) among our cohort of chairholders.
+This page provides information on Canada Research Chair (CRC) opportunities at the University of Toronto (U of T); describes the administration and management of CRCs at U of T; and outlines University initiatives to increase the representation among our cohort of chairholders of members of the four designated groups, as defined by the Employment Equity Act (women, Indigenous peoples, persons with disabilities and members of visible minorities), as well as those who identify as trans, non-binary or Two-Spirit.
 These initiatives align with the CRC Program’s Equity, Diversity and Inclusion Requirements and Practices.

 - U of T CRC Opportunities